lin-380-s24/self_assessment_2/README.md

 ## Submission

-1. Render your Quarto document as a PDF or Word document
+1. Render your Quarto document
-2. Access this file output file.
+2. Push your repository to GitHub
-3. Submit your file the Canvas assignment page for "Self-assessment #2"
+3. [ ] TBD